 Looking for the perfect appetizer?
-These Bacon-Wrapped Smoked Cheddar Cheese and Chorizo Jalapeño Poppers are a 5-ingredient fan favorite.
+These smoked Bacon-Wrapped Jalapeño Poppers are a 5-ingredient fan favorite.
 They’re made up of jalapeño, chorizo, cream cheese, and cheddar all wrapped up in perfectly cooked, crispy bacon.

 Okay, you may have eaten jalapeño poppers before (or maybe even campfire fries with creamy popper dip.)

 BUT have you ever eaten chorizo-stuffed and bacon-wrapped poppers